rahulyhg/slim-payum/README.md

 payum - https://github.com/payum/payum

 omnipay - https://github.com/thephpleague/omnipay

+# NOTE
+* You can simply put in any site.

 # ADDITION
 1) Create another microservice that support credit card vault/token capability for gateway such as: AuthorizeNet, Stripe, etc...